Freely printed from: https://learn.nimja.com/other/recording_hypnosis_content

 - If you make a mistake, keep going or repeat the last sentence.

 - Stay hydrated!
 A lot of talking will dry out your mouth.

 Spending some money on a basic USB microphone will make all the difference when you record.
 It doesn't have to get expensive even.
 Some general tips:

 - USB microphones are really good to start with - NT USB and Blue Yeti are very acceptable.

-- In a pinch, a duvet cover over yourself and the microphone can help with sound dampening.
+- In a pinch, a drying rack with a duvet cover over yourself and the microphone can help with sound dampening.
 Or build a small blanket fort to record from.